 Economist Dr. Marcos Buscaglia, who authored the book: “Beyond the ESG Portfolio.
 How Wall Street Can Help Democracies Survive”, submitted enlightening observations on the automatic allocations of financial resources into the UAE that should be revisited once it becomes clear to institutional investors that attacks on democracy and systematic human rights abuses will inevitably augment the risks associated with such investments, and make them less profitable in the long-run.
 The intervention of Dr. Buscaglia stressed the important role that corporations and institutional investment funds may have in orienting large amounts of financial resources in orienting the behavior of oppressive regimes that want their sovereign fund(s) and State-owned companies to profit from the global financial markets.

-Masterfully moderated by Prof. Jocelyn Getgen Kestenbaum (Director of the Cardozo Law Institute in Holocaust and Human Rights and the Benjamin B. Ferencz Human Rights and Atrocity Prevention Clinic), the Panel was opened by Kyle Matthews (Executive Director of the Montreal Institute for Global Security), who called on the International Community and the global media to need to change the prevailing narratives on the UAE as a happy hub for tourism, investment, sports, and entertainment, as it is an autocratic regime in which no prominent citizen is allowed to disagree with the Government, and we must raise the level of global attention on the war in Sudan and the responsibility to protect its civilian populations.
+Masterfully moderated by Prof. Jocelyn Getgen Kestenbaum (Director of the Cardozo Law Institute in Holocaust and Human Rights and the Benjamin B. Ferencz Human Rights and Atrocity Prevention Clinic), the Panel was opened by Kyle Matthews (Executive Director of the Montreal Institute for Global Security), who called on the International Community and the global media to change the prevailing narratives on the UAE as a happy hub for tourism, investment, sports, and entertainment, as it is an autocratic regime in which no prominent citizen is allowed to disagree with the Government, and to raise the level of global attention on the war in Sudan and the responsibility to protect its civilian populations.
 In the other opening statement, Prof. Sophia Murashkovsky Romma, Esq.
 (Co-Chair of the NYC Bar Association UN Committee, also representing the African Affairs, Int’l Law & Int’l Human Rights Committees) stated that the NYCBA is committed to the imperative of “Peace through the Law”, hence to support the fight against impunity for international crimes and towards the application of the law of State Responsibility to serious violations of International Law.

-Panelists engaged in addressing questions from a vibrant audience on the legal remedies that are available to States and other stakeholders when addressing gross human rights violations committed by a State against its population and, at the same time, the atrocity crimes perpetrated against the civilian populations of another State, especially when such crimes are committed by militias that are armed, equipped, and financed by that State.
-These are their main takeaways and Action Points from their debate:
+Panelists engaged in addressing questions from a vibrant audience on the legal remedies that are available to States and other stakeholders when addressing gross human rights violations committed by a State against its population and, at the same time, the atrocity crimes perpetrated against the civilian populations of another State, especially when such crimes are committed by militias that are armed, equipped, and financed by that State

 1. Gross Human Rights Abuses in the UAE are unlawful State acts.